 Who is my target market?

 Answering this will help you determine what type of client you are after.
 It will also help you to hone your marketing techniques when trying to acquire these types of clients.
 How far away from home are you willing to travel?
 Do you want to shoot just a few high-end luxury homes?
 Do you want to shoot a large volume of standard one-family homes?
 Will real estate just be a subset of services that your photography company offers?
 Once you have answered these questions, you are then ready to answer one of the most important questions all business owners must ask themselves.

 What is my end goal?

 What type of business do you want to create?
-There is no right or wrong answer to this, however it is important to start to think about the future of your business.
+There is no right or wrong answer to this, however, it is important to start to think about the future of your business.
 What type of images do you want to produce?
 How large or small do you want your business to be?
 Do you want to hire additional employees?
-Will you be doing all of the editing in house or will you use an photo editing company?
+Will you be doing all of the editings houses or will you use a photo editing company?

 Will this business provide me with a good work/life balance?
 We recommend having at least some idea of where you want your business to go and how you want to get there.
 Having a plan for your business is extremely important.
 However, don’t feel like you need to pin down your plan and stick to it.
 Plans change.
 And so will your business.
 But having an idea of where you want to go will help you in achieving your business goals.